 Hello!
-My name is Patricia and I a journalist based in Notting Hill, London.
+My name is Patricia and Im a journalist based in London.
 I’m fortunate to have worked in a number of roles within leading companies.
 I was the international editor at Raine magazine and the style writer at HuffPost UK.
 Now I work as a full-time freelance, writing articles for a number of national and international publications such as Esquire and the Times Literary Supplement.

 *Snippets of my work can be found below.
 Click the titles of each piece to read the full article.

 “You may love summer but alas your hair might not be so thrilled with the idea of styling in the heat.
 If you're blessed with afro or textured hair, then you’re already aware of the challenge we naturalistas face on a daily basis…” Click on the link above to read more.

 I was hired as the full-time freelance style writer and remained at the post for 8 months.
 My role involved sourcing news and writing daily articles, while also updating various social medias.
 I also had the pleasure of creating fun, viral videos.
 Click the link above to see my writer’s page.